|Colors:||Yellow, black, chocolate, grey|

 Food & Diet Requirements🦴

 Whether you choose to feed your dog just wet food, wet food and kibble, just kibble, or a raw food diet will depend on both your preferences and those of your dog.
-Your veterinarian will be able to help you figure out what’s best for your individual dog, but you can also take a look at our dog food posts here and here.
+Your veterinarian will be able to help you figure out what’s best for your individual dog.

 A sedate walk around the edge of the park won’t be enough for a Labmaraner either.
 They need to run to work off steam, so make sure they can indulge in plenty of opportunities to stretch their legs.
 Dock diving, games of fetch, fly ball and agility are all excellent activities that a Labmaraner will love.